rishabhmohan/Dog_Breed_Classifier_CNN/README.md

 Pretrained models has right weights and so, it leads to good results.

 ## Three possible areas for improvement:
-More datapoints for each dog class would improve accuracy.
+1. More datapoints for each dog class would improve accuracy
-Better transfer learning models with more layers
+2. Better transfer learning models with more layers
-More epochs is increasing score defintely but compuationally expensive
+3. More epochs would increase score but compuationally expensive